godlixe/hacktiv8_assignments/assignment3/README.md

 ### Running the project
 To run this project, clone this repository and  run `go run main.go` in the terminal.
+The API can be accessed from port 8080

 ### Endpoints
 | Endpoint                   | Description                          |